OP-Engineering/op-sqlite/README.md

 OP-SQLite has grown large to cover a lot of plugins, sqlite versions and APIs.
 Please read the full documentation before opening an issue.

+**Now with Windows support!** - Use op-sqlite in your React Native Windows desktop applications.

 [Open the docs](https://op-engineering.github.io/op-sqlite/)

 Join the Discord: